appbead/webkit-wiki/Open-Projects.md

-If you want to help us and start contributing to QtWebKit project, here is a list of thing that you can start from.
+Please write to webkit-qt@lists.webkit.org mailing list in case you are willing to help QtWebKit project!

+Here is a list of things that will greatly help QtWebKit project and will help you to learn more about it before diving deeper:

 ### Improve build system and scripts